 Engineering Missions for Graduate Student Education and Local Innovation

-To be eligible to apply, undergraduate and graduate students should be science or engineering majors (other majors will be considered if a fit is evident based on application material).
-Students may apply in groups but each member must submit all application material.
-We will attempt to keep the group together but the final decision will be made by the coordination committee (we will add or remove members if we feel a better team composition can be made).
+To be eligible to apply, undergraduate and graduate students should be public health or engineering majors (other majors will be considered if a fit is evident based on application material).
+Students available this summer are particularly encouraged to apply.

 - Your resume including any outreach/design experience (domestic or international) and any foreign language capability (especially Swahili)